 What do we do?

 The centre was started in the year 2000 to train previously disadvantaged individuals as secretaries.
+It is headed up by Erna Fevrier, a registered facilitator with SETA.
 Although the structure of the course has changed since its inception, the aim is still to provide the best possible training to enable these candidates to be immediately employable at the end of the year, in any secretarial position.

 Twelve candidates are selected annually, after passing a thorough computer, keyboarding and linguistic skills test.